 Itemized Breakdown of the 10 Piece Adaptable Clothing System

-Following the line item list is a detailed explanation of each piece, including its purpose and function, as well as what to consider regarding design, construction, and fit.
-Relevant application tips are described for some pieces and a product recommendation is provided.
+Listed below is the 10 piece system, piece by piece.
+Following the line item list is a more detailed explanation of each piece with its purpose and function - as well as what to consider regarding design, construction, and fit.
+Relevant application tips are described for some pieces, and a product recommendation is given.

 Guidelines, Characteristics, & Fit

-Efficiency is a crucial factor in clothing design, as it affects the functionality of the piece.
-Efficiency can be influenced by various factors, such as weight, bulk, wind drag, breathability, and mobility.
+Efficiency is a key component.
+How a piece fits affects its efficiency.
+Efficiency can be related to weight, bulk, wind drag, breathability, and mobility.

 For example, a baselayer that is too roomy and doesn’t fit close to skin will not manage moisture and wick it away effectively.

-Our clothing system should allow us to move for as long as possible without having to stop to change layers frequently.
+Our clothing system should allow us to move as long as possible while having to stop to change layers as little as possible.

 A great example of this is the urge some people have to start a hike in a puffy jacket because they feel cold standing still.
-Even in the summer, mornings in the mountains can be quite chilly, but starting a hike in the morning with a static insulation piece (like a puffy) is not ideal.
+Mornings in the mountains can be chilly -even in the summer!
+Starting a hike in the morning with a static insulation piece (like a puffy) is not ideal.
 The body heats up so quickly while hiking in a puffy jacket that we will quickly overheat the system and have to stop to take the jacket off.
 This is because the puffy jacket is much warmer than is actually needed, and it doesn’t breathe well enough to allow the excess body heat to escape.
 It’s inefficient.

 It is much better to start hiking in colder temperatures with a minimal amount of active insulation that has very high breathability.
 It will take the edge off from the cold, but because it breathes so well, we are able to move much longer before we need to take it off.